Koenkk/zigbee2mqtt.io/docs/devices/VOCKQJK11LM.md

 ---
-title: "Xiaomi VOCKQJK11LM control via MQTT"
+title: "Aqara VOCKQJK11LM control via MQTT"
-description: "Integrate your Xiaomi VOCKQJK11LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Aqara VOCKQJK11LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2021-08-01T20:41:55Z
 pageClass: device-page
 ---